clementlefevre/clementlefevre.github.io/_posts/2017-05-10-french-elections.md

 ### Elementary, my dear Pearson.

-Using data retrieved from the french national statistics office (INSEE), we focus on three regions :
+Using data retrieved from the french national statistics office (INSEE), we focus on the two regions where the Front Nationql got the best results :
 - The north (Hauts de France)
-- The south (Provence Alpes Cotes d'Azur)
+- The south (Provence-Alpes-Côte d'Azur)
-- The west (Bretagne)

 We can draw the highest correlated factors for each regions :